JitkaCNGroup/lentils/testing/organizer/Organizer006 - view cypher list and detail - game started.md

-# Organizer006 - view cypher list and detail - game is started
+# Organizer006 - view cypher list and detail - game started

 *Description*
 >this testcase verifies that the list of the cyphers is displayed after the game is started